 In Susan Conant's Bloodlines, a young woman who's been listening to an Animal Wrongs Group's propaganda steals the protagonist's beloved Alaskan malamute, Rowdy, at a dog show and turns him loose.
 Luckily, she does so inside the building, and Rowdy is recovered safely.
-The protagonist's terror that he might's been set free outside — right next to a busy highway — is very potent until then, however, and she later chews the girl out six ways from Sunday for putting him in danger, at one point asking her why she isn't running around setting peoples' CHILDREN loose in the woods?
+The protagonist's terror that he might have been set free outside — right next to a busy highway — is very potent until then, however, and she later chews the girl out six ways from Sunday for putting him in danger, at one point asking her why she isn't running around setting peoples' CHILDREN loose in the woods?

 Fate of the Jedi has a droid wrongs group in it.
 As does the Holonet News site with the headline "Droid Rights Activists Decry Brilliant Missiles".
 Unfortunately for this group, the Mechanical Liberation Front, they accidentally release these brilliant missiles, killing themselves and clearing a 25 kilometer square area around the plant.

 Hagrid arguably falls under this trope.
 He is unable to accept that the vicious monsters he likes are not really just friendly, misunderstood animals but are, in fact, vicious monsters.
-While he doesn't actively campaign for them, he does regularly break the law and put children, himself and anyone nearby in serious danger, and is very lucky no-one has ever died due to his actions.
+While he doesn't actively campaign for them, he does regularly break the law and put children, himself, and anyone nearby in serious danger, and is very lucky no-one has ever died due to his actions.

 Hermione could also fit a milder form with SPEW (Society for the Promotion of Elvish Welfare).
-She is determined to free house elves no matter what, to the point of trying to trick them into being free (by hiding clothes in piles of rubbish - house elves are freed if they're given clothes) even though they really don't want it.
-At the point SPEW was formed, the only house elves Hermione has met had been abused by their masters, once she learns that there are house elves who are treated well and enjoy being part of the family, she backs off a bit, shifting the organization's purpose to giving them better working conditions and only freeing abused ones.
+She is determined to free house elves no matter what, to the point of trying to trick them into being free (by hiding clothes in piles of rubbish — house elves are freed if they're given clothes) even though they really don't want it.
+At the point SPEW was formed, the only house elves Hermione has met had been abused by their masters; once she learns that there are house elves who are treated well and enjoy being part of the family, she backs off a bit, shifting the organization's purpose to giving them better working conditions and only freeing abused ones.

-In Alex Rider novel Ark Angel we have "Force Three" a group that bombs car plants and threatens Businessman Nikolia Drevin because the title space hotel he launched made native birds of the island extinct.
+In Alex Rider novel Ark Angel, we have "Force Three", a group that bombs car plants and threatens businessman Nikolia Drevin because the title space hotel he launched made native birds of the island extinct.
 Subverted when we learn that Nikola had been arranging the attacks so he could crash the space hotel into Washington D.C. to eliminate evidence of his criminal dealings.

-Downplayed in Animorphs: Cassie, a Friend to All Living Things who helps her parents riun a wildlife clinic, is often teased by her friends about being one ("Save the whales!
+Downplayed in Animorphs: Cassie, a Friend to All Living Things who helps her parents run a wildlife clinic, is often teased by her friends about being one ("Save the whales!
 Hug trees!
 Let dogs vote!") or becoming a Crazy Cat Lady for all living creatures, but she certainly doesn't put the lives of her friends above animals (and was annoyed that they would think that, when they had a choice to eat a recently-killed seal or starve to death in the Arctic).

 An episode of Ashes to Ashes had an animal rights extremist who wasn't beyond throwing a firebomb at a twelve-year old.

 An episode of Bergerac almost seems even-handed in comparison.
-Three activists release a bunch of plague-carrying monkeys but the only people infected are themselves, the death of one (who was dating Bergerac's daughter) is close to Tear Jerker territory and another has enough sense to turn himself in and get treatment.
-The group's leader is slightly more extreme but still non-violent and surrenders because the police threaten to shoot a dog if she doesn't.
+Three activists release a bunch of plague-carrying monkeys, but the only people infected are themselves, the death of one (who was dating Bergerac's daughter) is close to Tear Jerker territory, and another has enough sense to turn himself in and get treatment.
+The group's leader is slightly more extreme but still non-violent, and surrenders because the police threaten to shoot a dog if she doesn't.
 (Makes sense in context...)

 Casualty has a long history of presenting animal rights groups as terrorists, who blow up laboratories, people who work in laboratories, the children of people who work in laboratories...
-One season premiere involving a bomb on a bus was originally going to have Islamic militants as the villains but it was changed to animal rights people because they were worried about offending Islamic militants.
-They were actually on their way to blow up something relevant but the bomb went off prematurely.
+One season premiere involving a bomb on a bus was originally going to have Islamic militants as the villains, but it was changed to animal rights people because they were worried about offending Islamic militants.
+They were actually on their way to blow up something relevant, but the bomb went off prematurely.